mikkom/angular2-training/typescript-and-tooling/README.md

   - Compiling ES6/TypeScript -> ES5 and LESS/SASS -> CSS
   - Combining multiple source files into single bundle file for faster loading
   - Running test suites
-  - Optimizations (minification, Dead code elimination, tree shaking)
+  - Optimizations (minification, uglification, tree shaking)

 ---

 # Node.js & npm

-- Node.js is JavaScript interpreter built on top of Chrome's V8 JavaScript engine
+- Node.js is a JavaScript interpreter built on top of Chrome's V8 JavaScript engine
 - npm (node package manager) is the package manager for Node
   - More packages than on any other package manager for any other language: over 270k (May 2016) ([modulecounts.com](http://www.modulecounts.com/))